wwxu21/wwxu21.github.io/_pages/about.md

 About Me
 ======
-I am currently a senior algorithm engineer at the Medical AI Lab, Alibaba DAMO Academy.
+I am currently a senior algorithm engineer at the Decision Intelligence Lab, Alibaba DAMO Academy.
 Prior to that, I obtained my Ph.D. degree from the Chinese University of Hong Kong, under the supervision of Prof. Wai Lam.
 My research mainly lies in LLM/MLLM Reasoning, Data Augmentation/Synthesis, and Agent.

 Education